 A variety of wind speed and weather conditions were encountered over the survey periods in question.
-Figure 11-3 and illustrates the distributions of wind speed and wind direction standardised to 10 metre height over the survey period detailed in Table 11-5.
+Figures 11-3 - 11-5 illustrate the distributions of wind speed and wind direction standardised to 10 metre height over the survey period detailed in Table 11-5.

-Figure 11-3 Distributions of Wind Speeds and Directions Over the Survey Period
+Figure 11-3 Distributions of Wind Speeds and Directions Over the Survey Period 20 September 2020 to 17 November 2020